-Up to 50% of kids with CP suffer from subsequent seizure disorders.
+Many people with CP suffer from subsequent seizure disorders.
 However, CBD is fast gaining a reputation for being able to reduce the number of seizures associated with conditions such as Lennox-Gastaut syndrome (LGS) and Dravet syndrome.

 Important Studies on the Impact of CBD on Cerebral Palsy

 All of the participants in the study continued taking their existing medication along with the oil.
-Incidentally, one group were given oil which had a THC:CBD ratio of 1:6, while another group received oil with a 1:20 ratio.
+Incidentally, one group was given oil which had a THC:CBD ratio of 1:6, while another group received oil with a 1:20 ratio.
 Bar-Lev Schleider said that both doses were effective.

 Final Thoughts on CBD & CP